 So it's all part of one single practice, simply learning to do it with more sensitivity.
-And the more you do it, as I said, and the greater the sense of well-being, then the more sensitive you become to little disturbances-like the princess who could detect the pea under many, many mattresses.
+And the more you do it, as I said, the greater the sense of well-being.
+You become really, really sensitive to little disturbances, like the princess who could detect the pea under many, many mattresses.
 Because the little things that can create suffering in the mind are like that: They're very tiny, very small when they start out, but then they can grow.
-And if you don't detect them when they're small, you've missed your chance to really uproot them or to understand them.
+If you don't detect them when they're small, you've missed your chance to really uproot them or to understand them.

-So this practice we're doing right here, working on the breath, is giving us hands-on experience in how to use fabrication in a skillful way so that we can get to know fabrication and to master fabrications that are more and more subtle, more and more subtle.
-As our sensitivity to fabrication grows, it will deliver us to a spot where we can access the deathless dimension: the dimension that has no hunger, that doesn't need to feed.
-And that's when you can let go of everything else.
+So this practice we're doing right here-working on the breath-is giving us hands-on experience with how to use fabrication in a skillful way so that we can get to know fabrication and get to some fabrications that are more and more subtle, more and more subtle.
+And that will deliver us to a spot where we can access-as the Buddha said, there's an "opening" to this dimension-this deathless dimension: the dimension that has no hunger, that doesn't need to feed.
+That's when you can let go of everything.
 Not because you tell yourself, "I'm just going to stop eating."
-It's because you've seen that now there's no need.
+It's because you realize when you've seen that now there's no need.

+So.
 That's how this practice works.
-You stick with this, and you don't have to keep casting a glance down the road asking yourself, "Well, when do I switch to insight?" or, "How much tranquility is enough for insight?"
+You stick with this, and you don't have to keep casting a glance down the road saying, "When do I switch to insight?"
+Or, "How much tranquility is enough for insight?"
 The two develop each other.
-As you circle around this one problem-how to get the mind to settle down with the greatest amount of well-being and solidity with the breath-you'll find that all these other good qualities gather here together as well.
+And as you circle around this one problem-how to get the mind to settle down with the greatest amount of well-being and solidity with the breath-you'll find that all these other good qualities gather together there as well.